andreisovidiu/servermonitoring/README.md

 # Summary
-Servermonitoring is a Python script that monitors CPU, RAM and DISK SPACE values of Linux/Unix operating systems.
+Linux monitoring is a Python script that monitors CPU, RAM and DISK SPACE values of Linux/Unix operating systems.
 It alerts the user through a Telegram message and a Twilio cellphone message once the values are breached.

 ## Instructions